 Line 133: please provide manufacturer of the kit.

 Author response: Thank you.
-We provided the Plasmid Maxi Kit (Qiagen, 12163) in the Table of Materials.
+We provided the Plasmid Maxi Kit (Qiagen, 12163) in the Table of Materials (Line 161 to 162 of the revised manuscript).

 Line 150: add reference to the figure/supplementary file that describes this.